mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/quick-start/index.md

     $ openssl rand -base64 756
     ```

-1. Install and configure Percona-Server-MongoDB from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/) by adding the 4 x generated passwords and key to the required fields of the *'Mongodb Credentials'* section of the service config.
+1. Install and configure Percona-Server-MongoDB from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/) by adding the 4 x generated passwords and key to the required fields of the `Mongodb Credentials` section of the service config.

 1. The service will now deploy with a default configuration.
-You can monitor its deployment via the Services tab of the DC/OS web interface.
+You can monitor its deployment via the **Services** tab of the DC/OS web interface.

-1. Gather the *"dns"* names of the member nodes.
+1. Gather the `dns` names of the member nodes.
     ```shell
     $ dcos percona-server-mongodb endpoints mongo-port
         {